alanrq23/managerREADME/README.md

 Please don’t wait for this meeting to provide any feedback and/or suggestions you might have, you should look at this as our scheduled time to talk but under no circumstances wait for it to discuss something.

 In addition to that, I like retrospectives and how they help teams grow.
-We will be performing a monthly team retrospective, in which as a team we will provide feedback, and propose different things that we can do to improve always aiming towards continuous integration.
+We will be performing a monthly team retrospective, on top of the sprint retrospective, in which we all as a team we will provide feedback, and propose different things that we can do to improve always aiming towards continuous integration.
 I like these to be dynamic so we will be probably using a platform that allows us to have dynamic activities which we all can enjoy.

 ## Feedback